-Sandra wrote a book on test anxiety titled: Testing Success: Learning to Control Your Anxiety and she is the Owner of Counseling for Your Success where she enjoys conducting workshops to reduce anxiety, and coaching individuals to overcome their fears and anxieties so they will succeed.
-In addition, Sandra is a former instructor at Lake-Sumter Community College: Kids College, where she teaches a leaders-in-training course, helping young men and women to become leaders.
+Sandra wrote a book on test anxiety titled: Testing Success: Learning to Control Your Anxiety.
+She enjoys conducting workshops to reduce anxiety, and coaching individuals to overcome their fears and anxieties so they will and can succeed in achieving their goals.

-Sandra has been listed every year since 2008 in the Marquis Who’s Who in America and every year since 2009 in the Marquis Who’s Who in the World.
-She is a member of the American Association for Marital and Family Therapy, the Association for Play Therapy, and she is the President for the Central Florida Association for Marriage and Family Therapy.
-In addition, she had the honor of being a field-trial contributor to the new Diagnostic and Statistical Manual of Mental Disorder (DSM 5) revision.
+She is a member of the American Association for Marital and Family Therapy, the Association for Play Therapy, and she is the past President for the Central Florida Association for Marriage and Family Therapy.
+In addition, she had the honor of being a field-trial contributor to the Diagnostic and Statistical Manual of Mental Disorder (DSM- 5 Revised.)

 Owaissa Vanderberg is a recent graduate from Rollins College, Master of Arts program in Clinical Mental Health Counseling and is a Registered Mental Health Counselor Intern with the state of Florida.
 In addition, Owaissa received a Relationship and Family certificate that meets the requirement for becoming a dually Registered Marriage and Family Therapy Intern.
 She believes that a client’s presenting issues can be supported through the therapeutic use of humanistic and psychoanalytic techniques, such as Bibliotherapy, Narrative therapy, motivational interviewing, and group work.
 These psychological tools are used with the intention of guiding the individual, couple, or family to discover the meaningful themes and strengths in their own life-story.
 Clients are encouraged to explore their habitual responses along with finding alternatives for more resilient and supportive life-choices.
 Throughout her work, Owaissa presumes an attitude of unconditional regard and applied empathy toward each client’s subjective experience, particularly when clients experience grief, life-phase transitions, and personal loss.
 These experiences are often accompanied by anxiety and depression, along with feelings of stress and despair.
 Her goal with clients is to provide a safe environment where individuals can express a wide range of emotions while locating the source of their psychological discomfort.
 She believes in creating a place where clients can embrace a more authentic self while discovering new avenues for hopefulness and freedom as they practice specific tools meant to develop their own helpful responses to the unique challenges of their experiences.